Yandex Cloud

 • spec.storageClassName: PersistentVolume disk type, which matches the disk type of the new PersistentVolume.

-• spec.volumeName: Name of the PersistentVolume object used to create PersistentVolumeClaim from.
+• spec.volumeName: Name of the PersistentVolume object to base PersistentVolumeClaim on.
 You can get this name by running the kubectl get pv command.

 2. Delete the original PersistentVolumeClaim so you can replace it: